nih-fmrif/NIMH_repro_2017_03/_episodes/09-using-a-text-editor.md

 ---
 title: "Working with the command history and script-files"
-teaching: 20
+teaching: 15
-exercises: 20
+exercises: 15
 questions:
 - "How can I save and edit my previous input commands conveniently?"
 objectives:
 - "Work with the IPython magic commands `history`, `cat`, `save`, and `run`."
-- "Use the atom text editor."
+- "Use the Atom text editor."
-- "Understand how to run commands and change the settings in atom."
+- "Understand how to run commands and change the settings in Atom."
-- "Learn how to use atom and IPython together."
+- "Learn how to use Atom and IPython together."
 keypoints:
 - "We can explore our input history and save our code to text files.
 For python files we use '.py'."